 Any characters that survived to the end of the first game will make an appearance in Mass Effect 2.
 This includes whomever you may have chosen as your love interest.
-So far, only Tali has been confirmed as a party member, but it has not been confirmed that any other ME1 character will be actual team members.
+However, it has not been confirmed that any or all will be actual team members.
 Shepard must recruit the ‘best of the best’ to fill out the team and original members may not meet necessary criteria.
 Or, it may just be they might not wish to join depending upon who is already on the team.
 Exactly how many you may recruit from and the maximum potential teammates has not yet been confirmed. [strike]Though twelve is a number that has been mentioned.[/strike] (BioWare as apparently removed any reference to the number twelve in relation to recruitable characters.)
 Definitely more options than before.

 Are elevators still a problem?

 The developers have confirmed that they have been working to improve loading times.
 This includes the ‘hidden’ loading that would happen on elevators.
 It’s been said that while elevators still exist within the in-game ME universe, they are not expected to be as bad as they were originally.